Pieces of a Man (AZ album)

 Pieces of a Man is the second solo studio album by American rapper AZ.
-It was released on April 7, 1998 via Noo Trybe Records.
-Production was handled by Trackmasters, Goldfinga, Gucci Jones, L.E.S., Kenny Kornegay, Nashiem Myrick, RZA and Tony Dofat.
-It features guest appearances from The Firm, Half-A-Mil, Monifah, RZA and Panama P.I.
+It was released on April 7, 1998, via Noo Trybe Records.
+The album was produced by Trackmasters, Goldfinga, Gucci Jones, L.E.S., Kenny Kornegay, Nashiem Myrick, RZA, and Tony Dofat.
+It features guest appearances from the Firm, Half-A-Mil, Monifah, RZA, and Panama P.I.
 The album peaked at No. 22 on the Billboard 200 and at No. 5 on the Top R&B/Hip-Hop Albums in the United States.

 The album was highly praised for its complex and insightful lyricism.
 The first single was intended to be "Hey AZ" featuring SWV, which peaked at No. 50 on the Hot R&B/Hip-Hop Songs.
 Music video for "Hey AZ" was shot, but the song was included only in the Japanese edition of the project.